dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T3155: Prioritizing rehabilitation should replace capital punishment.
+### T3155: Focus on rehabilitation and restorative justice rather than state-sanctioned killing.

 |Support|
 |---|